cityofaustin/traffic-sensor/README.md

 ### Data Collection

 Write a data collection program to run on an SBC (single board computer) such as a Raspberry Pi, an Arduino, or an Edison.
 The program can use WiFi, Bluetooth, environmental data, and/or any other sensor technology that the SBC supports.

-Key Requirements
+The software should:
  * output data can be easily consumed for processing and analysis.
- * the software should anonymize MAC addresses, ESSIDs, IP addresses, or any other potentially sensitive data
+ * anonymize MAC addresses, ESSIDs, IP addresses, or any other potentially sensitive data

 ### Traffic Data Processing